RetroCIB/jsonq/README.md

 ## Requirements
 PHP7+

+## Installing
+JSONQ can be installed via Composer

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details